Adams-97/gym-progress-tracker/FORMATTING.md

 # Code Formatting
 The below rules are the main coding styles implemented in this repo.
-Checkstyle will enforce these at **test-compile** time in Github Action when PR with main is made:
+Checkstyle will enforce these at **test-compile** time in GitHub Action when PR with main is made:

 - Max line length of 120 characters